mentalisttraceur/c-tagged-union/README.md

 The zero tag is specifically reserved for this purpose: no member will ever be assigned tag value zero.

-Tag values are compile-time constant, non-zero, start at one for the first member of a union, and count up by one for each member.
+Tag values are compile-time constant, start at one in each union, and count up by one for each member.

 The `tagof` macro takes the name of the tagged union type and the name of one of its members, and expands